jayfunc/BetterLyrics/README.md

   - <details><summary>网易云音乐</summary>

-    - Please make sure that you have latest version (3.1.20+) of 网易云音乐 installed on your PC.
+    - Please make sure that you have the latest version (3.1.20+) of 网易云音乐 installed on your PC.
     - Install the [BetterNCM plugin](https://microblock.cc/betterncm) first
     - After that, install the [InfLink-rs](https://github.com/apoint123/inflink-rs) plugin in PluginMarket.
 After the installation is complete, please restart 网易云音乐.
 At this point, all preparatory operations have been completed.
 Enjoy it!